acrolinx/clj-queue-by/README.md

 1. Push `{:name "alice" :data 1}`
 2. Push `{:name "bob"   :data "x"}`
 3. Pull `{:name "alice" :data 1}`.
 This takes a snapshot and delivers the oldest item.
-The second item from Bob is now the head of the snapshot.
+The item from Bob is now the head of the snapshot.
 4. Push `{:name "alice" :data 2}`.
 This adds the new item after the snapshot.
 5. Push `{:name "alice" :data 3}`